How to Start a Shopify Store: Step-by-Step Guide

 Create a free trial when getting started with Shopify.
 You can use this platform for 14 days, during which you can test all the features, functions, and tools that this platform offers you.
 Be prepared to answer some questions before starting your trial, but you don’t need to insert your card number, so don’t worry about that.
 No one will get money out of your pocket unnoticeably.

 The most crucial thing here is to place your store name.
-This should be something that you’ve thought about for quite a time since you won’t be able to change the name of your store.
-Once again, the name you place here will remain forever both as your store name and as an URL.
+This should be something you’ve thought about for quite a time since you won’t be able to change the name of your store.
+Once again, the name you place here will remain forever as your store name and URL.

 As soon as you go through the registration process, you’ll find yourself in your new Shopify account, which means you are ready to add products, pick a theme, configure payment and shipping options, and you are ready to sell.